What makes Creative Care Treatment different and how long have you been in business?

 How long will I or my loved one need to stay in treatment?

-Creative Care requires a minimum stay of thirty days.
+Each individual is unique.
+Creative Care assesses each person and is provided their own treatment plan.
 Most people recovering from dual diagnosis and co-occurring disorders require more time in a residential setting due to the complexity of the issues being addressed.
-Each individual is unique.
-They will be assessed and given their own treatment plan.
 An optimal recommended minimum stay is sixty to ninety days for the following reasons:

 Objectives in the first thirty days of residential treatment: